sdito000/Spotipydataproject/index.md

 ### Examples

-We want to show you some top songs, so you can get an idea how the audio features' values manifests in a top song.
+We want to show you some top songs, so you can get an idea how the audio features' values manifests in a top song:

 ### **Taki Taki (with Selena Gomez, Ozuna, and Cardi B)** _By DJ Snake_
 [Audio Sample of "Taki Taki"](https://audio.jukehost.co.uk/rmjuk0Xw6LjAvn3EUBj9wFNPyOOSxIJP)